MarcusNEU/INFO7390_2018Spring/FinalProject/Model Design/README.md

 ## Precision-Recall Trade-off

 To get a trade-off of precision and recall rate, we need to define a method to measure the overall performance of a model with a certain precision and recall rate.
+Instead of use the classification score in sklearn or some other packages, we need to make this have more reality meanings to customers, busniess and bank.
 In this project, we simply use the average amount of normal and fraud transactions to represent the weights of precision and recall.
   <pre><code>
   loss = (1 - precision) * 88.29 + (1 - recall) * 122.12
   </pre></code>